sebald/cv/README.md

 # CV

-This repo is just me trying out some libaries and technologies.
-Doing a CV with them might not be the beast idea ever 😅
+What started as an evening activity to try out some libraries ended up me creating my CV with web technologies.
+While this might be a bit over-engineered, the web is still one of the better layouting technolgies.

 ## Under investigation